-- (a) Except as described in subrule (3) of this rule, a control system is required for dryer operations of heatset web offset lithographic printing and heatset letterpress printing operations.
-Each dryer must meet 1 of the following control requirements: - (i) 90% control efficiency for dryers installed before the effective date of this rule. - (ii) 95% control efficiency for dryers installed after the effective date of this rule. - (iii) Maintain a maximum outlet concentration of volatile organic compounds of 20 ppmv as hexane on a dry basis. - (b) The fountain solution used in a heatset web offset lithographic printing line has a volatile organic compound content that meets 1 of the following requirements: - (i) The fountain solution, as applied, must be at or below 1.6% alcohol by weight. - (ii) If refrigerated to below 60 degrees Fahrenheit, the fountain solution, as applied, must be at or below 3% alcohol by weight. - (iii) The fountain solution, as applied, must contain 5% or less of alcohol substitute and no alcohol. - (iv) Where it can be demonstrated to the satisfaction of the director that a subject offset lithographic printing press cannot be operated with fountain solutions meeting the limits in paragraph (b)(i), (b)(ii), or (b)(iii) of this rule for reasons of technological or economic feasibility the permitting authority may establish site-specific limits based upon evidence of technological or economic infeasibility subject to approval by USEPA as a state implementation plan revision. - (c) The fountain solution used in a sheet-fed offset lithographic printing line must have a volatile organic compound content that meets 1 of the following requirements: - (i) The fountain solution, as applied, must be at or below 5% alcohol by weight. - (ii) If refrigerated to below 60 degrees Fahrenheit, the fountain solution, as applied, must be at or below 8.5% alcohol by weight. - (iii) Where it can be demonstrated to the satisfaction of the director that a subject offset lithographic printing press cannot be operated with fountain solutions meeting the limits in paragraph (c)(i) or (c)(ii) of this rule for reasons of technological or economic feasibility the permitting authority may establish sitespecific limits based upon evidence of technological or economic infeasibility subject to approval by USEPA as a state implementation plan revision. - (d) Nonheatset web offset lithographic printing press must be less than 5% alcohol substitute by weight on press and no alcohol in the fountain solution.
-Where it can be demonstrated to the satisfaction of the director that a subject offset lithographic printing press cannot be operated with fountain solutions meeting the limits in paragraph (d) of this rule for reasons of technological or economic feasibility the permitting authority may establish site-specific limits based upon evidence of technological or economic infeasibility subject to approval by USEPA as a state implementation plan revision. - (e) The cleaning solutions used with printing lines subject to this rule must meet 1 of the following requirements:
+- (a) Except as described in subrule (3) of this rule, a control system is required for dryer operations of heatset web offset lithographic printing and heatset web letterpress printing operations.
+Each dryer must meet 1 of the following control requirements: - (i) 90% control efficiency for dryers installed before the effective date of this rule. - (ii) 95% control efficiency for dryers installed after the effective date of this rule. - (iii) Maintain a maximum outlet concentration of volatile organic compounds of 20 ppmv as hexane on a dry basis. - (b) The fountain solution used in a heatset web offset lithographic printing line has a volatile organic compound content that meets 1 of the following requirements: - (i) The fountain solution, as applied, must be at or below 1.6% alcohol by weight. - (ii) If refrigerated to below 60 degrees Fahrenheit, the fountain solution, as applied, must be at or below 3% alcohol by weight. - (iii) The fountain solution, as applied, must contain 5% or less of alcohol substitute and no alcohol. - (c) The fountain solution used in a sheet-fed offset lithographic printing line must have a volatile organic compound content that meets 1 of the following requirements: - (i) The fountain solution, as applied, must be at or below 5% alcohol by weight. - (ii) If refrigerated to below 60 degrees Fahrenheit, the fountain solution, as applied, must be at or below 8.5% alcohol by weight. - (d) Nonheatset web offset lithographic printing press must be less than 5% alcohol substitute by weight on press and no alcohol in the fountain solution. - (e) The cleaning solutions used with printing lines subject to this rule must meet 1 of the following requirements: - (i) The cleaning solutions must have a volatile composite vapor pressure of less than 10 mm Hg at 20 degrees Celsius or be less than 70% volatile organic compound by weight. - (ii) All cleaning materials and used shop towels must be kept in closed containers. - (5) Compliance with the emission limits specified in this rule must be based upon all of the following provisions, as applicable: - (a) Compliance with required control efficiency limits must be determined by performing emission tests in accordance with a stack testing protocol approved by the department. - (b) Compliance with the emission limits specified in subrule (4) of this rule must be based upon all volatile organic containing compounds used during each calendar month by using manufacturers' formulation data, United States Environmental Protection Agency method 24 analysis, safety data sheets, an alternate method, or combination of the methods stated within this subdivision, as approvable by the department and in sufficient detail to demonstrate compliance with the limitations described in subrule (4) of this rule. - (c) If more than 1 control option or emission limit listed in subrule (4) of this rule is used on a printing line, then compliance must be determined separately for each option used and be based upon all materials used for each option during each period. - (6) For the purpose of this rule, recordkeeping for all requirements and applicability demonstrations must be maintained in sufficient detail to demonstrate compliance with all applicable standards of the rule.
+Records must include, but are not limited to, the following: - (a) The volume and volatile organic compound content of each alcohol and alcohol substitute added to make the batch of fountain solution, based upon the approvable method described in subrule (5)(b) of this rule.